 Banking on Heaven is a video that illustrates the plight of children in polygamist sects such as Colorado City.
 The makers of the documentary describe their work:

 "Banking on Heaven is the inside story of the largest polygamous enclave in the United States, written, produced, and narrated by Laurie Allen, who escaped a similar polygamous sect at age sixteen.
 While the media sensationalize this story, Banking on Heaven takes you inside, takes you where no one has gone before, behind closed doors in Colorado City, Arizona and Hildale, Utah."

 The website has a trailer for this film which is definitely worth watching.

 What's Being Done

-Texas officials raided a polygamist compound in Eldorado, Texas in the spring of 2008, but some believe that this has only complicated efforts to address the issue in Arizona and Utah.
+In the spring of 2008, Texas officials raided a polygamist compound in Eldorado, Texas, that Jeffs had established for his followers, but some believe that this has only complicated efforts to address the issue in Arizona and Utah.
 Interventions in these states tend to take a more low-key approach.
-Texas authorities say the raid was in response to a 16-year-old girl who called on a cell phone from the compound asking for help.
-This ultimately resulted in 416 children being removed from Eldorado homes.
+Texas authorities say the raid was in response to a 16-year-old girl who called on a cell phone from the compound asking for help, which ultimately resulted in 416 children being removed from Eldorado homes.

 Intervening with established families in closed societies—albeit families who are ignoring the law—is touchy and tricky business.
 However, according to National Public Radio (NPR) reports, underage brides in Utah and Arizona have been cooperating with state authorities and were instrumental in Jeffs' arrest and conviction, and in August of 2011, he was charged with child sexual assault and sentenced to life in jail.